KittyGiraudel/site/_posts/2012-01-01-optimizing-with-bash.md

 <figcaption>Help function</figcaption>
 </figure>
 <p>Pretty cool, isn't it ?</p>
+<p class="note">Note, if you get a couple of errors like "./optimize.sh: line 2: $'\r' : command not found", you have to turn line endings in Unix mode.
+To do so, open <code>optimize.sh</code> in Sublime Text 2 and go to View > Line endings > Unix.</p>
 <h3>Main function</h3>
 <p>And now, let's create the main function.
-We don't care of <code>--no-stats</code> and <code>--quiet</code> parameters for now.</p>
+We won't deal with <code>--no-stats</code> and <code>--quiet</code> parameters for now.
+Below is the skeleton of our main function; it might looks complicated but it's really not trust me.</p>
 <figure class="figure">
 <img src="/images/optimizing-with-bash__main.png" alt="" />
-<figcaption>Main function</figcaption>
+<figcaption>The main function of our script</figcaption>
 </figure>
-<p>So our main function starts by initializing both input and output directories with passed parameters; if left empty we take the current folder as input and create an <em>output</em> folder in the current one (thanks to the <code>mkdir</code> command).
-The <code>-p</code> parameter of the <code>mkdir</code> command forces the creation of all intermediate directories if they are missing.</p>
+<p>So our main function starts by initializing both input and output directories with passed parameters; if left empty we take the current folder as input and create an <em>output</em> folder in the current one (thanks to the <code>mkdir</code> command once again).</p>
+<p class="note">The <code>-p</code> parameter of the <code>mkdir</code> command forces the creation of all intermediate directories if they are missing.</p>
 <p>Once the input and output are ready, there is a little trick to deal with files containing spaces.
-If I have a file <em>"soft kitty warm kitty.png"</em>, the loop will split this into 4 elements which will obviously lead to errors.
-To avoid that, we can change the Internal File Separator (which is a space character by default) to set an end-of-line character.
+Let's say I have a file named <em>"soft kitty warm kitty.png"</em> (little ball of fur, anyone?), the loop will split this into 4 elements which will obviously lead to errors.
+To prevent this from happening, we can change the Internal File Separator (which is a space character by default) to set an end-of-line character.
 We will restore the original IFS at the end of the loop.</p>
 <p>The image files are retrieved with the <code>find</code> command, which accepts a regular expression as parameter.
-If the output directory is a subdirectory of input directory (which is the case if we don't specify any of both) and if the output directory is not empty, we don't want to process images from here so we remove filepath which contains the output directory path.
+If the output directory is a subdirectory of input directory (which is the case if we don't specify any of both) and if the output directory is not empty, we don't want to process images from here so we skip  filepaths which contain the output directory path.
 We do this with the <code>grep -v $OUTPUT</code> command.</p>
 <p>And then, we loop through the files and call an <code>optimize_image</code> function with two parameters: the input and output filename for the image.</p>
-<p>Now, we have to create this <code>optimize_image()</code> method but it's going to be fairly easy since we already have seen the command to optimize images before.</p>
+<p>Now, we have to create this <code>optimize_image()</code> method which is going to be fairly easy since we already have seen the command to optimize images before.</p>
 <figure class="figure">
 <img src="/images/optimizing-with-bash__optimize-image.png" alt="" />
-<figcaption>Image optimization function</figcaption>
+<figcaption>The actual image optimization function</figcaption>
 </figure>
 <h3>Output informations</h3>
 <p>Let's add some useful output to see progress and the final stats.
 What about something like this:</p>